MEDICARE DISABILITY BENEFITS

 While Medicare is generally for people who are 65 years and older, some individuals with end-stage renal disease and those who receive Social Security Disability Insurance can possibly receive Medicare benefits.
 The coverage generally works in coordination with a person's current medical coverage, and Medicare pays for medical services after private insurance has paid the bills for a certain period of time.

-What if I receive Social Security Disability?
+What if I Receive Social Security Disability?

 People who are receiving Social Security Disability Insurance must wait two years before applying for Medicare.
 At that time, the person is automatically enrolled in standard Medicare (Part A and B).